momargoh/MCycle/README.rst

 ..
 For the latest stable release, MCycle is also available from pip by running::

 ..  pip3 install mcycle

-Contributions towards the project source code will be gratefully received.
-Feel free to contact the author via email or GitHub with any queries.

 .. readme-link-marker